 Statistics used to show an interaction

-It should be stated that, when we speak of interaction between syndemic conditions we don’t necessarily mean “synergy,” though synergy is indeed one of the interaction we consider.
-As such, we consider that a statistic method such as mediation analysis to show interaction between variables as it sheds light on the mechanism by which syndemic conditions may influence an outcome or on how syndemic conditions may influence each others.
+It should be stated that, when we speak of an interaction between syndemic conditions we don’t necessarily mean “synergy,” though synergy is indeed one of the interaction we consider.
+As such, we consider that a statistical method, such as mediation analysis, to show an interaction between variables as it sheds light on the mechanism by which syndemic conditions may influence an outcome or on how syndemic conditions may influence each others.

-Our review revealed a great degree of variability in statistic analysis too.
+Our review revealed a high degree of variability in the statistic analyses used.
 The most frequently used statistic method was to conduct regression analysis using a summation score of the syndemic conditions (N = 64).
 Among studies employing this method, 43 did not use any other method to determine the degree of interaction between syndemic conditions and the outcome.

 In comparison, only 12 studies tried to evaluate departure from additivity on the additive and/or multiplicative scales, as recommended by Tsai (Tsai and Burns, 2015) to show synergy between syndemic conditions.